AnkurSingh0004/A9G-GPS-GSM-for-realtime-monitoring/README.md

 3. Share your ThingSpeak Channel ID and Write API key in .ino code.
 4. Connect your ESP8266 with 2.4Ghz wifi network using SSID And Password.
 5. Make sure to use A9G module with 2G network SIM, I used Airtel SIM for GSM part of the Module.
-6. Try to opeate the in open area, avoid closed areas.
+6. Try to opeate it in the open area and avoid the closed areas.
 6. Run the code and wait for 2-3mins, once the satellite will start sending data you will be able to get coordinates.

 Thank You